Scholarships are payments to help you with the cost of your child's education.

 - If you're unsure about what to include, email email@example.com.

 After you submit the application, ask your principal to verify your child's school results.
-They must do this between 1 August and 31 January.
+They must do this by the end of February.

 If the principal does not know how to use the scholarships website, ask them to email

 The principal only needs to verify the results once.
-If they do not agree with the results, we will ask you to correct the application and get verified again.
+If they do not agree with the results, we will ask you to correct the application.
+You will need to get the principal to verify the updated application.

 If you haven't received an email to confirm verification by 20 February, speak to your principal as soon as possible.